 1) Open surgery under Local or General anaesthetic (it can also be performed with epidural anaesthesia, where you are awake but numb below your waist due to a simple anaesthetic given by a needle in your back)

-Your Surgeon will discuss all the options with you and together a decision will be made on which type of hernia repair will suit you best.
+Professor Sheen will discuss all the options with you and together a decision will be made on which type of hernia repair will suit you best.

 How long will your recovery take?